 The other interesting that I learned was that there is a deep love-hate divide amongst the English about Marmite.
 You seldom hear somebody say “oh, it’s OK, but I don’t have it that often”.
 It’s either “Iloveitloveitloveitloveit!” and they buy Marmite T-shirts and novelty pens; or they pull faces and make retching noises at the mere mention of the word.
 Some don’t even want to smell it on their lover’s breath!
 The entire UK Marmite site is, in fact duplicated in “Love” and “Hate” versions.
 Astonishing.

 But I digress.
 On my recent trip to South Africa I did what I always do and wandered the aisles of a supermarket for a while, just to see what products had disappeared and what was new.
 What can I say – I’m a sad that way.
-One of the things that caught my eye and instantly entranced me was the bottle you see pictured above: Marmite cheese spread!
+One of the things that caught my eye and instantly entranced me was the bottle you see pictured above: limited edition Marmite cheese spread!
 One of the things I make sure I eat lots of when I go home is cheese spread – it’s not nearly as popular over here and even if it were, you wouldn’t get it in biltong flavour Often I will spread a slice of toast with cheese spread and then spread a thin layer of Marmite on top, savouring the creaminess of the cheese and the sharp yeastiness of the Marmite.
 So this jar seemed to me to hold the promise of that taste sensation all in one happy package.
 I had to have it.

 Having smuggled it back into the UK and sampled it last weekend, I can happily report that if you like cheese spread and like Marmite, you will like this.
 Granted, it’s not a beautiful colour – if anything, it looks like dulce du leche, but of course it tastes like cheese spread, with the kick of Marmite.
 Delicious.
 And when I did a little more research into Marmite Cheese (made by Unilever Bestfoods Robertsons) in South Africa, I discovered to my amazement that this appears to be a uniquely South African product.
 There is no mention of it on the UK site or anywhere else I can find on the Internet, leading me to believe that this is a South African original.